dennisemelyanov/cyber/README.md

 These Beats allow us to collect the following information from each machine:
 - Filebeat:  Allows to watch log files being 'tailed' in Kibana, simplifies the collection, parsing and visualization of most log formats.
-             It allows to filter by service, app, host, datacenter, or other criteria to track down any unussual behavior across aggregated logs.
+             It allows to filter by service, app, host, datacenter, or other criteria to track down any unusual behavior across aggregated logs.

 - Metricbeat: Provides GUI for CPU, memory, file system, network IO, disk IO, statistics/metrics for processing running on the systems like Apache, MySQL, NGINX, etc.